vrkersey/romannumeral/README.md

     1x$0.05
     0x$0.01

-For unit testing I decided to use junit, jupiter, and mockito, this is what I've used before and was pretty simple to reimplement here and gave me the freedom to mock the
+For unit testing I used junit, jupiter, and mockito, this is what I've used before and was pretty simple to reimplement here and gave me the freedom to mock the
-HttpExchange and monitor what the data being set.
-The best use case for unit testing was the Roman Numeral class so I can fully test the logic used in the conversion.
+HttpExchange and monitor what data is being set.
+I strived to find all the edge cases in the unit testing for the RomanNumeral class because this file holds all the logic around the conversion.
 I would have liked to explore a way to use integrated testing to test the different handlers better and do more black-box-testing on the implementation.

 ## Maven Dependencies